fjwright/Run-REDUCE/README.md

 ## A JavaFX GUI to run any CLI version of the REDUCE Computer Algebra System

-### Francis Wright, August 2020
+### Francis Wright, September 2020

 Run-REDUCE-FX is a re-implementation of [Run-REDUCE](https://fjwright.github.io/Run-REDUCE/) using JavaFX instead of Swing.
-It does **not** (yet) provide typeset-quality display of mathematical notation.
 The latest version of Run-REDUCE-FX requires Java 11 or later plus JavaFX 11 or later.

 For further general background information please see the [Run-REDUCE-FX web page](https://fjwright.github.io/Run-REDUCE-FX/).